Read Time: 5 minutes

 Governments around the globe, particularly in developing countries with significant concentration of the under privileged, play a pivotal role in providing and regulating health services.
 However, the private sector is fast catching up.
 World Health Organization’s 2018 Global Health Financing report suggests that low income countries are now spending USD 60 per capita for a basic package of health services; however, there’s still room for improvement to make healthcare more equitable and accessible for all.

-In India, the total healthcare expenditure, including the private sector, is estimated to be 3.9% of GDP, out of which effectively about one-third is contributed by the public sector.
+In India, the total healthcare expenditure, including that in the private sector, is estimated to be 3.9% of GDP, out of which effectively about one-third is contributed by the public sector.
 This contribution is low compared to other developing and developed countries.
 The public healthcare expenditure in India (total of Central and State Governments) remained constant at approximately 1.3% of the GDP between 2008 and 2015 and increased marginally to 1.4% in 2016-17.
 National Health Policy 2017 has proposed for this to be increased to 2.5% of GDP by 2025.
 (Source: National Health Mission under the Ministry of Health and Family Welfare)

 In 2018, Government of India launched Ayushman Bharat, a National Health Protection Scheme, intending to cover over 10 crore poor and vulnerable families (approximately 50 crore beneficiaries), to provide coverage of up to INR 5 lakh rupees per family per year for secondary and tertiary care hospitalization.
 This scheme subsumes the centrally sponsored schemes - Rashtriya Swasthya Bima Yojana (RSBY) and Senior Citizen Health Insurance Scheme (SCHIS).
 The beneficiaries can avail benefits in both public and empaneled private facilities.
 Additionally, several state governments also have come up with their own health insurance schemes.
 For instance, Arogya Raksha Yojana, an initiative by Andhra Pradesh government is a comprehensive health insurance plan that offers people in rural areas access to affordable and high quality healthcare, provided by a network of renowned hospitals and clinics, supported by leading doctors and surgeons.
 This facility can be availed by individuals for as little as INR 502 to INR 594 per annum.